fstreun/redshift-controller/README.md

 *printTemperature()*: Returns (echo) the temperature with color flag in front and icon (depending on how it is defined).

+*setTemp()*: Sets temperature to the argument.
+Only checks if an argument is given and not if it's in the correct range.

 *increase()*: Increases the temperature to the next multiple of the value of the first argument (or STEPDEFAULT).
 But stops at the REDSHIFTMAX.